project-chip/connectedhomeip/docs/PROJECT_FLOW.md

 larger efforts that don't fit in issues, have multiple-subsystems involved, or may span multiple milestones.
-When constructing a new project, it's nevertheless important to think in terms of something that will eventually have an end, a definite scope.
+When constructing a new project, it's nevertheless important to think in terms of something that will eventually have an end, i.e. a definite scope.

 ### Branches, releases, and general development flow

 Master should always be CHIPs best branch.
-Releease branches, once cut, are closed for any feature work.
-Software fixes for release branches must first land on master unless demonstrablly infeasible.
+Release branches, once cut, are closed for any feature work.
+Software fixes for release branches must first land on master unless demonstrably infeasible.